brendes/logos-themes-vscode/README.md

 ## About

-I find most multicolored syntax themes to be garish and not nice to look at for extended periods of time.
+I find most multicolored syntax and UI themes to be garish and distracting.
-Additionally, most UI themes use so many different colors and shades that it becomes distracting.

-These themes use a few shades of a primary "base" color to highlight:
+These themes use a few shades of a primary "base" color to highlight comments and strings.
-1. comments,
-2. strings,
-3. and constants.

-Each theme has a set of accent colors that are used sparingly to distinguish salient UI elements.
 Overall, an attempt is made to balance simplicity with usability.

 ## Theme variants